List of Trailer Park Boys characters: T (Tyrone)

 Tyrone (played by Tyrone Parsons) or "T", as he prefers to be called, born Tyler, leads a gang called the "Roc-Pile", which is responsible for some of the criminal activity in the park.

 J-Roc and the Roc-Pile often help Ricky and Julian with their money-making schemes, usually by acting as their fence or providing them with extra manpower unless it involves gunfights, at which point they refuse to partake.
 T often tags along with J-Roc in whatever scheme he is involved in, but will frequently berate him for his antics.

 During the sixth and seventh season, J-Roc and T father children with two different women and, unable to tell whose child is whose, they agree to raise them together as "co-daddies".

-After the series was relaunched on Netflix with the eight season, J-Roc's and T's children were not seen again, and their current whereabouts remained unknown.
+After the series was relaunched on Netflix with the eighth season, J-Roc's and T's children were not seen again, and their current whereabouts remained unknown.
 In Season 9, Tyrone is working as a massage therapist at Mystic Fingers Day Spa and his home taxi driving business "T's-axi".
 In the first episode of the eleventh season (around 14 minutes into the episode), it is revealed that T is seen managing a cell phone business and is now successful.